Discrete stochastic maximal regularity: Introduction

 Maximal $L^p$-regularity techniques play a central role in the theory of both deterministic and stochastic evolution equations of parabolic type (see the monographs \cite{Analysis3, PrussSim} and the surveys \cite{agresti2025nonlinear, wilke2023linear}, as well as the references therein).
 Although maximal regularity is inherently a linear concept, it becomes a powerful tool for analyzing nonlinear problems through linearization techniques.
 In particular, it allows us to establish local well-posedness and regularity results, and formulate sharp blow-up criteria for global existence for a wide class of equations.

-In the deterministic setting, a theory of discrete maximal $\ell^p$-regularity was initiated in \cite{BlunckJFA, BlunckStudia}.
+In the deterministic setting, a theory of discrete maximal $\ell^p$-regularity can already be found in \cite{AsSo} and was connected to discrete Fourier multiplier theory in \cite{BlunckJFA, BlunckStudia}.
 The connections between discrete maximal regularity and numerical analysis—specifically, the stability and convergence of numerical schemes for (non)linear PDEs—have been explored in numerous works (see, for example, \cite{akrivis2022error, akrivis2017combining, akrivis2015fully, APW02, kemmochi_discrete_2016, kemmochi2018discrete, KovaczSIAM} and references therein), and this line of research remains highly active.

 Motivated by these developments, we introduce a discrete analogue of stochastic maximal regularity.
 Our framework encompasses the exponential Euler method and a broad class of rational time discretization schemes, including the implicit Euler method.
 In addition to establishing new maximal regularity estimates, we derive discrete analogues of maximal estimates with optimal trace regularity.
 These results are expected to pave the way for improved convergence rates, as already observed in the deterministic setting.
+For instance, in the recent work \cite{Li-Zhou-Pathwise-uniform}, the authors used stochastic maximal regularity and non-optimal maximal estimates to prove pathwise uniform convergence estimates of a full discretization for the three-dimensional Allen-Cahn equation.
+The reader is also referred to \cite[Remark 3.3]{li-Xie-stability} for an elementary example demonstrating the use of discrete stochastic maximal regularity in proving stability estimates.

 The seminal results of \cite{DoreVenni} and \cite{weis2001operator} provide necessary and sufficient conditions for maximal $L^p$-regularity in the deterministic continuous-time context.
 In the stochastic setting, sufficient conditions involving the $H^\infty$-calculus of an operator $A$ were established in \cite{NVWSMR, vanneerven2014stochasticintegrationbanachspaces}.
 For a more detailed historical account on (stochastic) maximal regularity, we refer the reader to the recent survey \cite{agresti2025nonlinear} and the monograph \cite{DPZ}.